vuciv/vim-bujo/README.md

 # vim-bujo

-This plugin allows people to easily access and manage a minimalist todo list from vim.
+This plugin allows people to easily access and manage todo lists for their projects from vim.

+This plugin allows people to easily access and manage todo lists for their projects.

+You can access Todo lists of specific projects just by being inside of that git repo.
+In addition, you can access a general todo list from any folder.

 ## Installation